rswift/naked-go/README.md

 ### Dockerfile
 The [`Dockerfile`](./Dockerfile "Dockerfile") is deliberately as short and simple as possible.
 Nuff said?

+### buildspec.yml
+The [buildspec.yml](./buildspec.yml "buildspec.yml") file can be used in an [AWS CodeBuild project](https://docs.aws.amazon.com/codebuild/latest/userguide/create-project-console.html#create-project-console-buildspec "AWS CodeBuild docs") to facilitate a devops approach.

 # Local Explorification 🧑‍💻
 All this was done on macOS...